KaiSuomi-hub/arrow/README.md

 # arrow
-Yes, I'm too lazy to type an arrow function
+Yes, I'm too lazy to type an arrow function.
+An xdotool bash string to tie to your most unused button in hotkey manager of your choice.